fir3wa1-k3r/DevJournal/_posts/2018-10-17-File-Transfer-cheatsheet.md

 * **Twistd FTP Server**
 <br>
 <br>
 	You need to install twistd program to use this technique.
-You can do this by running `sudo apt-get install twistd` command on your terminal.
+You can do this by running `sudo apt-get install twistd` command on your terminal or any equivalent package manager.